CRM System

 Definition

-A custom CRM organizes lead and client workflows around your real pipeline, follow-up cadence, and reporting requirements.
+A custom CRM organizes lead and client workflows around a team's real pipeline, follow-up cadence, and reporting requirements.

 Current use